wuhy68/json/README.md

 ERROR: the value should be null on field [ShouldBeNull] instead of [2018-12-1]
 ERROR: the value shouldn't be null on field [ShouldNotBeNull]
 ERROR: the encoding [x] is invalid on field [EncodeX]
+ERROR: the value shouldn't be null on field [Interface]

 AFTER SET: 321
 AFTER NEXT SET: 321